RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - PRIVATE KEY LOAD AND STORAGE:

-- The loading of Component private keys
+- The loading of CA, RA, CSS, CMS, or other keys used by the CA in the lifecycle management of certificates

 - All access to certificate subject private keys retained within the CA for key recovery purposes

 - TRUSTED PUBLIC KEY ENTRY, DELETION AND STORAGE:

-- All changes to the trusted public keys, including additions and deletions

-- SECRET KEY STORAGE:

-- The manual entry of secret keys used for authentication
+- Any changes to public keys used by components of the CA to authenticate other components or authorize certificate lifecycle requests (e.g., RA or CMS trust stores)

 - PRIVATE AND SECRET KEY EXPORT: